gmzsebastian/DIBS/README.md

 # DIBS
 A Dictionary of Interacting Binary Stars, build for experts and beginners where anyone can contribute.
+The webpage is live at gmzsebastian.github.io/DIBS

 This is the procedure I follow to add a new article to DIBS